 The next step is to make impressions of the teeth and send these off to our laboratory where the crown is made from dental ceramics.
 We attach a temporary crown until the next visit.
 On the second visit, we attach the permanent crown using dental cement or resin.

-We can also create a bridge with crowns.
+We can also create a dental bridge with crowns.
 This allows us to attach a number of artificial teeth using abutments placed at the beginning and end of the bridge.
 The number of abutments depends on the number of missing teeth, and it is important that this bridgework is performed by an experienced professional.

 To care for your crowns and bridges, brush and floss your natural and artificial teeth twice a day and see your Green Bay family and cosmetic dentist every six months.
 Be sure to wear a mouth guard if you grind your teeth while sleeping, and avoid using your teeth to open things.